 Choosing the right Mira model

-Mira offers a family of four models, each optimized for specific workloads.
-This guide helps you pick the right model based on your performance, context, and budget requirements.
+Mira offers two models, each optimized for specific workloads.
+This guide helps you pick the right model.

 Model comparison matrix